10 Snakes That Lurk In Farmers’ Crop Fields

 Venomous: slightly.

-Overall, if all Montpellier snakes vanished from Spain overnight, the country’s agriculture industry would be slightly poorer.
+Overall, if all Montpellier snakes vanished from Spain overnight, the country’s agricultural industry would be slightly poorer.
 This is a fast-moving snake which often appears in bushy areas at the edges of crop fields, or on stone walls between them.
 They’re also Spain’s longest snake, easily reaching 2 metres.

 Leave a Comment